killuaDev/irishGuide/L-SoundChanges.md

 ## *t-*
 *t-* is sometimes added before vowels, similar to eclipsis the hyphen is removed if the word is capitalised.
-The pronunciation is discussed in [[Lárchanúint Pronunciation|Pronunciation]].
+The pronunciation is discussed in [Pronunciation](LaarChanuuntIntroToPronunciation.md).

 An example of a trigger of *t-* is *an* before a masculine noun in the nominative starting with a vowel. **(Don't worry if you don't know what that means as it will be explained later)**
 + *airgead*:: money ([listen](http://fuaimeanna.ie/sounds/airgead_i2_s2.mp3){:target="_blank"})
 + *an **t**-airgead*:: the money ([listen](http://fuaimeanna.ie/sounds/an_t-airgead_i2_s2.mp3){:target="_blank"})

 ## *h*
 *h* can be added to words starting with vowels, it is not followed by a hyphen in writing.
 It is important not to confuse this with lenition which is represented with a h *after a consonant*.
 The two are separate and are never triggered by the same things.
-The pronunciation is discussed in [[Lárchanúint Pronunciation|Pronunciation]].
+The pronunciation is discussed in [Pronunciation](LaarChanuuntIntroToPronunciation.md).

 One example is that a *h* is added before a vowel after the word *le*.
 + *aol*:: lime ([listen](https://www.teanglann.ie/CanU/aol.mp3){:target="_blank"})